1983 GM Denning DenAir Mono (Build #955, Fleet #4)

 GM Denning DenAir Mono Bus, 1983 model, at Mt Hotham VIC.
 Photo taken in early 1990s by Klaus Winand.

-1983 GM Denning DenAir Mono #4, Mt Hotham VIC, circa early 90s (Klaus Winand photo)
+1983 GM Denning DenAir Mono, Driver #4, Mt Hotham VIC, circa early 90s (Klaus Winand photo)

 GM Denning DenAir Mono Bus, 1983 model with Southern Sights livery, Freycinet Peninsula Tasmania.
 Photo taken mid 1990s.

-1983 GM Denning DenAir Mono #4 in Southern Sights livery, Freycinet Peninsula TAS, Mid 1990s.
+1983 GM Denning DenAir Mono, Driver #4 in Southern Sights livery, Freycinet Peninsula TAS, Mid 1990s.

 GM Denning DenAir Mono Bus, 1983 model, original livery with black rear pillars.
 Photo taken in May 1984 in Melbourne Victoria.